Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Codes Decoding Algorithms

-It should be noted that steps II and IV, may be done based on the llrs computed on steps I and III (i.e. by their sign), or by using an additional side information (for example, if $u$ is frozen, then the decision is based on its known value).
+Note that steps $1$ and $3$, may be done based on the LLRs computed on steps $0$ and $2$, respectively (i.e. by their sign), or by using an additional side information (for example, if $u$ is frozen, then the decision is based on its known value).
+A decoder for length $N$ polar code is described in Algorithm \ref{algo:SCRecsDescUVVN}.